marcopennekamp/lore/specification/expressions.md

 + -
 * /
 ::
-! - (unary)
+not - (unary)
 atom
 ```

-Note that we don't view assignments as operators. **Complex expressions** such as conditionals or blocks cannot stand as an operand; you will have to enclose them in parentheses to use them with addition, for example:
+Note that Lore doesn't view assignment as an operator. **Complex expressions** such as conditionals or blocks cannot stand as an operand; you will have to enclose them in parentheses to use them with addition, for example:

 ```
-5 + (do 10 end) + (if a == b then 5 else 15)
+5 + (if a == b then 5 else 15)
 ```